AndreasAugustin/go-gitmoji-cli/README.md

 It is possible to configure the cli either with a `.go-gitmoji-cli.json` file within the repo directory or with command line flags.
 Environment variables are supported (case insensitive).
 The key is the same like the parameter with a prefix **GO_GITMOJI_CLI_**.
+All parameters are able to be modified with flags.

 | **parameter**    | **description**                                                                                 | **default**                        |
 |------------------|-------------------------------------------------------------------------------------------------|------------------------------------|